Prostate cancer

 Screening

-A high-quality study of 150,000 patients in different European countries shows that prostate cancer screening significantly reduces the risk of prostate cancer mortality (29% risk reduction) and that the quality of the prostate cancer screening test (physical examination + PSA test) is similar to that currently in used to detect breast cancer.
+A high-quality study on 150,000 patients in several European countries shows that prostate cancer screening significantly reduces the risk of prostate cancer mortality (29% risk reduction) and that the prostate cancer screening test (physical examination and PSA test) is of similar quality to the screening commonly used to detect breast cancer.

 On the other hand, data in the literature has also shown that this screening approach is associated with a high risk of detection of small, non-relevant prostate cancers: it is said that screening for prostate cancer is characterised by a real risk of ‘overdiagnosis’.
 The diagnosis of such small, irrelevant and slow-growing prostate cancers can lead to (unnecessary) aggressive treatment.
 Overdiagnosis therefore leads to overtreatment.
 When you consider that any type of prostate cancer treatment is inevitably accompanied by a risk of debilitating complications, sometimes the cure is worse than the disease.